chaima123saad/chaima123saad/README.md

-👋 Hi, I'm Chaima Saad a software engineering.
+👋 Hi, I'm Chaima Saad a software engineering student.

-👀 I'm currently delving into the MERN stack, exploring MongoDB, Express.js, React.js, and Node.js.

 🌱 Learning and growth are central to my journey in modern web development.
 I love tackling coding challenges and bringing ideas to life through web applications.

 Languages and Tools